DigitalPath-Inc/alertwest-interview-q1/README.md

 # Exercise
 Please read through the entire exercise before starting to work on it.
 The exercise is broken into two parts, and you will need to complete Part 1 before starting Part 2.
 The two parts are related, but can be completed independently.
 However, you should not start working on Part 2 until you have a solution for Part 1.
+Before you start on code implementation, open a pull request with your proposed solution in a `SOLUTION.md` file.
+You should include details as outlined in the below segments.

+> [!NOTE]
 > We are looking for a solution that can be run locally, so please include instructions on how to run the server and client locally.

 ## Part 1: Identify Queries being Executed
+> [!NOTE]
 > Hint: Review Part 2 before settling on a solution to Part 1.
-Your solution in Part 1 will be necessary to understand which queries are in the queue peding exection.
+Your solution in Part 1 will be necessary to understand which queries are in the queue pending execution.

 ### Problem